 The Committee will have at least two members, each of whom must meet the independence requirements of the NASDAQ Stock Market and applicable law.
 However, if needed in future, under exceptional and limited circumstances, NASDAQ regulations permit non-independent directors to be appointed to the Compensation Committee for a term not to exceed two years.
 In determining the members of the Compensation Committee, the Board will consider whether the members qualify as “non-employee directors” as defined in Rule 16b-3 under the Securities Exchange Act of 1934, as amended (the “Exchange Act”), and as “outside directors” as defined in Section 162(m) of the Internal Revenue Code of 1986, as amended.

 The Committee will meet at least once a year, and at such additional times as may be necessary to carry out its responsibilities.
-The Committee Chairman shall preside at each meeting.
+The Committee Chair shall preside at each meeting.

-The Committee may invite other Directors and guests to attend meetings, as appropriate.
+The Committee Chair may invite other Directors and guests to attend meetings, as appropriate.